About Us

 At FFCSD, we believe:

-• In a learning community that promotes positive character and good citizenship.
+• promoting positive character and good citizenship.

 • In celebrating our student and staff successes.